0xxCodemonkey/SecretNET.NFT/README.md

 );
 ```
 ### [Revoke](https://0xxcodemonkey.github.io/SecretNET.NFT/html/M-SecretNET.NFT.Snip721Tx.Revoke.htm)
 Revoke is used to revoke from an address the permission to transfer this single token.
 This can only be performed by the token's owner or, in compliance with CW-721, an address that has inventory-wide approval to transfer the owner's tokens (referred to as an operator later).
 However, one operator may not revoke transfer permission of even one single token away from another operator.
-Revoke is provided to maintain compliance with CW-721, but the owner can use SetWhitelistedApproval to accomplish the same thing if specifying a token_id and revoke_token AccessLevel for transfer.
+Revoke is provided to maintain compliance with CW-721, but the owner can use [SetWhitelistedApproval](#setwhitelistedapproval) to accomplish the same thing if specifying a `token_id` and `revoke_token` [AccessLevel](https://0xxcodemonkey.github.io/SecretNET.NFT/html/T-SecretNET.NFT.AccessLevel.htm) for `transfer`.
 ``` csharp
 Revoke(
 	MsgRevoke msg,